What Is CPU Cache? (L1, L2, and L3 Cache)

 What is CPU cache and what does L1 cache, L2 cache and L3 cache mean?
 How important is CPU cache when choosing a new CPU?
 Here's the ultimate guide.

-When AMD’s CEO Lisa Su or Intel’s CEO Pat Gelsinger begins explaining and breaking down the new technologies or chip architectures, however, it’s easy to get confused.
+When AMD’s CEO Lisa Su or Intel’s CEO Pat Gelsinger starts explaining and breaking down the new technologies or chip architectures, however, it’s easy to get confused.
 One of the terms commonly thrown around to impress gamers is cache, specifically L1, L2, or L3 cache.

 Related:What Is A CPU?What CPU Do I Have?CPU Hierarchy 2023 – PC Processors Tier List